 Fatigue is a common symptom of depression and another impediment to sex, Dr. Kimmel says.
 “When you are feeling exhausted, you’re not feeling as connected, and it’s hard to be enthusiastic about your partner, who then doesn’t feel as connected to you.
 Lack of connection can impact intimacy as well as many components of our interactions.”

 Sexual dysfunction can result in feelings of low self-esteem and worthlessness, which may foster increased anxiety about sex.
 This leads to reduced sexual enjoyment for yourself and your partner while also contributing to symptoms of depression.

 Complicating sexual health problems for people with depression is this: A diminished libido, erectile dysfunction, delayed ejaculation and anorgasmia are also common side effects of antidepressants.
 But antidepressants are often highly effective and even lifesaving for treating depression.

 To help address these side effects, your provider may try to put you on the lowest effective dose of an antidepressant.
-Or your provider may try switching to a different medication with less likelihood to impact sexual health or add a medication that can counteract the side effects.
+Or your provider may try switching to a different medication with less likelihood to affect sexual health or add a medication, such as a different antidepressant or an erectile dysfunction drug, that can counteract the side effects.

 Include Your Partner in Finding a Solution

 It can be helpful to include your partner in discussions about your depression and its effect on your sex life.

 “It’s helpful when partners don’t take the sexual challenges personally,” Dr. Kimmel says.
 “It’s important to have conversations so each person can talk about their needs.”

 This can be done informally, or, if you and your partner need help, a therapist can guide the conversations.

 Partners who are open to talking about these issues and problem-solving together can help reduce pressure the depressed person might be feeling.
 That support can sometimes pave the way for sexual function to improve because the situation becomes less stressful.